jmagar/codeweaver/docs/spec-pwa-configuration.md

 **Version:** 1.0
 **Date:** July 7, 2025

+**Status:** Future Implementation

+> This document serves as a blueprint for a planned feature.
+The steps outlined below have not yet been implemented.

 ## 1. Overview

 This document provides a blueprint for configuring the CodeWeaver Next.js application as a Progressive Web App (PWA).
 This will enable offline capabilities, allow users to "install" the app on their devices, and improve overall performance and user engagement.
 We will use the `next-pwa` library for a robust and straightforward implementation.